 Good newsletter design is not about looking fancy — it’s about being easy to read on a phone in five seconds and making the next step obvious.
 You don’t need a designer or a complicated builder.
 You need a few rules and the discipline to keep things simple.

-2. One job per email.
-Decide the single action you want — click, reply, buy — and design everything to point at it.
+Decide the single action you want — click, reply, buy — and point everything at it.
 Competing buttons kill conversion.

-3. Clear hierarchy.
 A bold headline, short paragraphs, and plenty of white space.
-Make it skimmable; nobody reads email like a book.
+Make it skimmable — nobody reads email like a book.

-4. Buttons, not buried links.
-Your main call to action should be a real button people can tap with a thumb — placed above the fold and repeated at the end.
+Your main CTA should be a real, thumb-tappable button — above the fold and repeated at the end.

-5. Images that earn their place.
-One strong hero image beats a collage.
+One strong hero beats a collage.
 Always add alt text, and never put critical words inside an image.

-6. Stay on brand.
-Your logo, two or three colours, and one or two fonts.
+Your logo, two or three colours, one or two fonts.
 Consistency makes you recognisable in a crowded inbox.

-7. Design for mobile first.
-Big tap targets, 16px+ text, and short lines.
+Big tap targets, 16px+ text, short lines.
 If it works on a phone, it works everywhere.

 BrandBits emails follow these rules by default.
 Add your logo and colours, write your message, and every send is clean, single-column and mobile-ready — in Gmail, Outlook, Apple Mail and the rest — without you touching a line of code.